fstamour/breeze/README.md

   - by any means
 - With any editor (or even without one)
 - Be as portable as possible
-- Be useful to new and experimented developper (or even non-developpers, we'll get there)
+- Be useful to new and experimented developer (or even non-developpers, we'll get there)

 ### Non-goals